 Writing

 THE DRIVE

 The process of creating a documentary film begins by identifying a powerful idea that resonates with the filmmaker.
 This unique idea is recognized by its ability to provoke an emotional response and a significant impact on the author.
 The film emerges from a variety of sources: a person, an event, a finding or a reflection.
 The motivation for transforming this idea into a film can be personal, creative or political, prompting the filmmaker to share his or her unique vision of the world with potential viewers.
+In this chapter, directors such as Nicolas Philibert and María Elorza discuss how documentary films begin with a powerful idea that resonates emotionally with the filmmaker.
+They explore the various sources from which ideas emerge, whether a person, an event, a discovery, or a reflection, and the personal, creative, or political motivations that drive filmmakers to transform these ideas into films and share their unique vision with audiences.

+Writing